-- Tell me what a typical day looks like for you.
-On a scale of 1 to 10, how satisfied are you with your typical day? - When you get bored, what are things that you like to do? - If you had more money, what would you do with it? - What would you like your life to look like in 5 years? - o Where would you be living? - 0 What relationships would you have? - o How would you spend your time? - When you were 5 years old, what type of job did you want to have when you became an adult?
-Why? - What might be some of the benefits of working and/or school? - What are some of your fears about working and/or school? - If you were to find a job now, what type of job would you like?
+- What do you like to do for fun? - Tell me what a typical day looks like for you.
+On a scale of 1 to 10, how satisfied are you with your typical day? - When you get bored, what are things that you like to do? - If you had more money, what would you do with it? - What would you buy for yourself? - 0 What would you buy for your friends or family? - o Would you visit somewhere special? - What are your hopes and dreams for yourself? - What would you like your life to look like in 5 years? - Where would you be living? - OWhat relationships would you have? - o How would you spend your time? - When you were 5 years old, what type of job did you want to have when you became an adult?
+Why? - What are your thoughts about working and/or school? - What might be some of the benefits of working and/or school? - What are some of your fears about working and/or school? - If you were to find a job now, what type of job would you like?
 What appeals to you about that job?